 Notable & Unique: Modes of Transportation

-In the Kingsland Ave / Driggs Ave neighborhood, 57.8% of people
+Also, in the Kingsland Ave / Driggs Ave neighborhood, 0.3% of people ride

 to the idea of getting a little exercise of the two-wheeled type while